Germanized/password-generator/README.md

 ## Overview

 This application is a secure and customizable password generator.
-It allows users to generate passwords with various configurations and ensures their security with AES 256 bit encryption and obfuscated the hell out of it it's better than dn spys one
+It allows users to generate passwords with various configurations and ensures their security with AES 256 bit encryption and obfuscates the hell out of it it's better than dn spys one also rarely i cant release src because this has some methods I first don't want to get leaked big mistake (which happened before) second I don't want a grabber to implement deobfuscate passwords for this its it own encryption lang if you still dont trust that is completely fine here is my triage for it https://tria.ge/submit/240730-e1xkqaydra and also you can scan it with https://github.com/TaxMachine/Grabbers-Deobfuscator it wont be able to de obfuscate it but it will check it and see its legit thanks to him

 ## Key Features